Maselebalo/Maselebalo/README.md

 - Quantity of items sold by product category,

 Analysis covered the following:

 Sale Trends
-  - Total sales by period of the day,
+      -Total sales by period of the day,
-  - Total sales by store location,
+      -Total sales by store location,

 Store Location By Distribution
   - Period of the day by store location,
-  - Product by store location
+  - Product by store location,

 Product Performance
   - Period of the Day by Product Category,
   - Quantity per Product Category,
   - Revenue per Product Category,

 Transaction Performance
   - Transaction Month-to-Month,
   -  Weekday Transaction Count,

  Tools Used:

  SQL Platform:
   - Snowflake for Data Visualization
   - Microsoft Excel for Pivoting, Charts, and Visualization